-Well dieting can be to reach certain health goals (reducing cholesterol, lossing unhealthy weight, diabetes, food allergies, etc) but for a generally healthy person, there is no need to be on a set diet, especially one that stresses you out.
+Well dieting can be to reach certain health goals (reducing cholesterol, lossing unhealthy weight, diabetes, managing IBS, food allergies, etc) but for a generally healthy person, there is no need to be on a set diet, especially if it stresses you out.
 It needs to be a healthy lifestyle.
-Being overly restrictive will only make you want it more and I’m sure some of us have had days where we’ve eaten the salad at dinner with friends, and then gorged on chocolate at home in secret.
-This is not a healthy lifestyle.
-It doesn’t leave you feeling good.
+Being overly restrictive can often make you want it more and I’m sure some of us have had days where we’ve eaten the salad at dinner with friends, and then gorged on chocolate at home in secret.
+This is not a healthy lifestyle and it doesn’t leave you feeling well.

 Is the whole idea of a ‘cheat day’ bad?

-Well acknowledging that we shouldn’t negatively label foods (or days for that matter) it depends how you define a ‘cheat day’.
+Well acknowledging that we shouldn’t negatively label foods (or days for that matter) it depends how you define your ‘cheat day’.
 If a cheat day is binging on whatever the heck you want because you know you’ll get back on the diet train tomorrow, that’s not cool.
-You’re body isn’t getting the macro nutrients (think fibre, protein) it needs from junk food to function well during the day and it leaves your gut really confused.
+Junk food doesn’t give your body the macronutrients (think fibre, protein) [or micronutrients (vitamins minerals etc) for that matter!] that it needs to function well during the day, leaving your gut really confused.

-However, if you have certain days where you know you’re going to be out with friends and want to enjoy life’s indulgences, then that’s ok to plan the rest of your diet around that.
-Remember the best diary rule is the 80/20 rule – 80% whole foods, 20% treats.
+However, if you have certain days where you know you’re going to be out with friends and want to enjoy life’s indulgences, then it’s ok to plan your other dietary choices around that.
+My favourite dietary guideline is the 80/20 rule – 80% whole foods, 20% treats.

 But what about when I’m on holidays & I’m out a lot?